rolandyangg/pdf-anonymize/README.md

 # pdf-anonymize
-A python program that uses Microsoft's Presidio Project to anonymize txt and pdf files.
+A python program that uses Microsoft's Presidio Project to anonymize personal identifiable information in pdf and txt files.

 Supported PII Identities may be found here: https://microsoft.github.io/presidio/supported_entities/